Teletype Model 33: Obsolescence

+"Dumb terminals", such as the low-cost ADM-3 (1975) began to undercut the market for Teletype terminals.
+Such basic video terminals, which could only sequentially display lines of text and scroll them, were often called glass Teletypes ("glass TTYs") analogous to the Teletype printers.
+More-advanced video terminals, such as the Digital Equipment Corporation VT52 (1975), the ADM-3A (1976), and the VT100 (1978), could communicate much faster than electromechanical printers, and could support use of a full-screen text editor program without generating large amounts of paper printouts.
+Teletype machines were gradually replaced in new installations by much faster dot-matrix printers and video terminals in the middle-to-late 1970s.
+(A malfunctioning Teletype served as a plot point in the 1971 science fiction film The Andromeda Strain).

+Because of falling sales, Teletype Corporation shut down Model 33 production in 1981.
+Some remained in working use, as with a scientific project in Australia, in which one was connected to a phase ionosonde (to investigate the ionosphere) until 1984.

 Technical information

 The design objective for the Model 33 was a machine that would fit into a small office space, match with other office equipment of the time and operate up to two hours per day on average.
 Since this machine was designed for light duty use, adjustments that Teletype made in previous teleprinters by turning screws were made by bending metal bars and levers.
-Many Model 33 parts were not heat treated and hardened.
-The base was die-cast metal, but self-tapping screws were used, along with parts that snapped together without bolting.
+Many Model 33 parts were not heat-treated and hardened.
+The base is die-cast metal, but self-tapping screws were used, along with parts that snapped together without bolting.